bvm/bvm/README.md

 ### `gvm install`

 Adds the binaries in the current configuration file to the path then downloads & installs them.

+### `gvm use <binary name> <version>`

+Uses the specified binary name and version globally.

+The binary and version must have been previously installed.

 ### `gvm run [binary-name] [...args]`